James Markgraf avatar

 Aug 26, 2024

-Both posts are requests from astrophotographers seeking feedback and critique on their image processing techniques.
+Both posts are requests for feedback and critique on astrophotography image processing techniques.

 [RCC] Help me improve my landscape astrophotography processing